Yord/shargs/README.md

 The most important concept in shargs is that of command-line options.
 They are the basis for parsers as well as for usage documentation.
-Command-line options in their plain form are expressed in shargs as follows:
+Command-line options are defined as objects in shargs:

 ```js
 const askOpts = [